A Personal Injury Attorney You Can Trust

 In fault states, the person at fault for the accident bears all liability.
 If multiple people are responsible for the accident, liability is split.

-If individuals wish to sue in California, they can take one of the following actions:
+If individuals wish to sue in an at-fault state, they can take one of the following actions:

 - File a claim through their personal car insurance company